stahnma/zoomwh/README.md

 1. You have access/permissions to create a zoom application.
 1. You have access/permissions to create a slack webhook integration.
 1. You are comfortable putting a service on a public network.
 (I front mine with a reverse proxy).
+1. You are an IRC admin if you're using the IRC functionality.

 ## Zoom